Skip to Content

 The steamboat Ticonderoga at Shelburne Museum.

 I have to include two special places just south of Burlington in Shelburne, Vermont.
-It’s a short drive to both of these spots from downtown Burlington, and your kids will thank you!
+Both of these spots are a short drive from downtown Burlington, and your kids will thank you!

-Shelburne Farms is 1,400 acres farm that includes a dairy herd, children’s barnyard, orchards, and walking trails.
+Shelburne Farms is a 1,400-acre farm that includes a dairy herd, children’s barnyard, orchards, and walking trails.
 As a local nonprofit, it’s dedicated to education and sustainable farm practices.

 A collage of photos featuring scenes in Burlington VT.
 Text overlay: Summer in Burlington, VT with Kids